elladeniya-dev/R26-IT-052/README.md

 ### 📈 Module 03: Data Collection & Trend Analysis
 **Developer:** G.D.
 Elladeniya (IT22202840)

-> **Novelty:** Features **Automated Trend–Preference Fusion**. [cite_start]Instead of treating trends as manual inputs, this module automatically scrapes and analyzes market data to detect rising styles, fusing these "trend signals" into the personalized feed[cite: 109].
+> **Novelty:** Features **Automated Trend–Preference Fusion**.
+Instead of treating trends as manual inputs, this module automatically scrapes and analyzes market data to detect rising styles, fusing these "trend signals" into the personalized feed.

 * **Key Tasks:**
     * Automated extraction of clothing metadata from external fashion platforms.